ARCHER2-HPC/archer2-docs/user-guide/scheduler.rst

 ~~~~~~~~~~

 On ARCHER2, compute nodes are grouped into partitions.
 You will have to specify a partition
-using the ``--partition`` option in your submission script.
+using the ``--partition`` option in your Slurm submission script.
 The following table has a list
 of active partitions on ARCHER2.

 .. list-table:: ARCHER2 Partitions